 A recipient of The Loft Literary Center Minnesota Writers' Career Initiative Grant, her poetry has appeared in the anthologies What Light, Minnesota Artists.Org., 2007; Poetry City USA, Volume I, 2010; Poetry City USA, Volume II, 2012, and the Tupelo Press Poetry Project.

-She is a Professor of English at Augsburg College in Minneapolis, Minn., where she is MFA Director and Fiction Mentor in the Augsburg Low-Residency MFA Program and was recently awarded the Distinguished Teaching and Learning Award For Excellence in Mentoring and Advising.
+She is a Professor Emerita of English at Augsburg University in Minneapolis, Minn., where she was lead designer, fiction mentor, and first director of the Augsburg Low-Residency MFA Program.
+Augsburg awarded her the Distinguished Teaching and Learning Award for Excellence in Mentoring and Advising.
 In 2011, she was inducted into the St. Catherine University Phi Beta Kappa chapter as an alumna member.

 She holds an MFA in creative writing from Vermont College of Fine Arts and a PhD in writing with a concentration in ancient women’s writing from The Union Institute.
 She is a Reiki Master Teacher, RMT.